BenjaminFisher1/sidequests/README.md

 ### public
 - [ ] make landing page super cool

+### artsy stuff
+- i think everything needs to be animated and ALIVE!!!! i think that every UI is so samey like let's breathe some joy and life into the things we use and make!!!
+- themes! different colors and such

+### documentation
+- wow this project is getting complex and I want it to be easy for any prospective developers to hop right in!
+- i would love to be able to create a wiki!
+- [ ] create a github wiki
+- Create github issues for documentation (tags for different things to work on i.e. Web Design, Database)

+#### what needs to be documented?
+- How to get started with development
+  - Populating the db with testing data
+  - Different commands to run and what they do
+  - Basic concepts to research to understand

+- The API
+  - API routes
+  - How the API requests data
+  - Nuxt SSR
+  - Drizzle
+  - Postgres

+- Creating a docker instance
+  - Development
+  - Explanation of the compose and Dockerfile files
+  -

 ## future ideas
 - [ ] promote eboards to use sidequests to post adventures!